 Child-Friendly Spaces are programs that support the well-being of children during emergencies.
 That can encompass risks of all kinds: conflict, natural disaster, or potentially exploitative situations.

-Here are five places where World Vision’s Child-Friendly Spaces and the staff who run them are helping vulnerable children.
+Here are six places where World Vision’s Child-Friendly Spaces and the staff who run them are helping vulnerable children.

-Staff lead children in a boisterous song at a Child-Friendly Space in one of the sub-prefectures of Damara, Central African Republic.
+Staff lead children in a boisterous song at a Child-Friendly Space in one of the sub-prefectures of Damara in the Central African Republic.

-World Vision’s Child-Friendly Spaces in this area are also Peace Clubs.
-The clubs were launched in 2014 to help children — including demobilized soldiers — cope with the impacts of conflict, build social cohesion and peace-building efforts, and provide children with a safe place to play and congregate.
-World Vision provided play materials and playground equipment to each of the child-friendly peace clubs. (©2018 World Vision/photo by Corey Scarrow)
+World Vision’s Child-Friendly Spaces in this area are also peace clubs.
+The clubs were launched in 2014 to help children — including demobilized soldiers — cope with the impacts of conflict, build social cohesion and peace-building efforts, and provide children with a safe place to gather and play.
+World Vision provided play materials and playground equipment. (©2018 World Vision/photo by Corey Scarrow)

 Child-Friendly Spaces for Syrian refugees in Lebanon